 To my horror, the aircraft obstinately continued to spin.
 The aircraft had done about three turns, but luckily, not too much altitude had been lost.
 At about 16,000-ft, I had enough time to do a quick appraisal of what might have gone wrong.
 Had I made matters worse by applying rudder to the same side as I was spinning?
 Had I gone wrong in my count of three seconds, and not allowed the rudder to become fully effective?
 Had I relaxed the stick prematurely, only to accelerate the spin?
 Whatever was the reason, I had 6,000-ft more to go, before a decision to eject out of a spinning aircraft had to be taken.
-(Such is the rate of descent in a spin, that an ejection is mandatory by 10,000-ft above ground for timely parachute opening.)
+(So steep is the rate of descent in a spin, that an ejection is mandatory by 10,000-ft above ground for timely opening of the parachute.)
 Cold sweat, heavy breathing, and an almost audible heart beat had a confusing effect, for the ground started to appear like a vast graveyard spiralling towards me.
 I had to act fast if I was to get out of this self-inflicted plight.

 For a split second, it occurred to me that I had practised succcessful spin recoveries during training on the T-37 many times, with an exactly similar recovery procedure.
 Unless the procedure for the FT-5 was flawed, I saw no reason why it should not recover.
 Assuming that I had botched the recovery, and I gave myself one more chance.
 Taking a deep breath, I started all over again, very careful with the checks.
 Just as my count of three finished, the aircraft stopped spinning, and as I shoved the stick forward, it started to pick up lift and quickly regained normal flight.
 The dust storm kicked up in the cockpit took a while to settle down, though.
 Immensely relieved for having come out of the near-disaster, I was at least sure that spin recovery on the swept-wing FT-5 was a piece of cake – no matter that I almost choked on it, at first!